Ralph Hone: Interwar period

-World War II
+Second World War

 Hone was made commandant of the Uganda Defence Force following the outbreak of the Second World War.
 In 1941, he was transferred to General Headquarters Middle East, first as legal advisor to advise on law in the conquered Italian territories and later as chief political officer.
-In March 1943, he was promoted to major-general, "to ease his command over the Brigadiers under him"; he was also appointed Commander of the CBE.
+In March 1943, he was promoted to major-general, "to ease his command over the Brigadiers under him"; he was also appointed a Commander of the Order of the British Empire.

 This was followed by a period in the War Office in London, dealing with the war situation in South-East Asia.
 While working at South East Asia Command (SEAC) headquarters he got to know Louis Mountbatten, later Earl Mountbatten of Burma.
 In August 1945, Hone was sent to Malaya, to oversee the handover to civilian rule, and was present at the Japanese surrender at Singapore on 12 September.